runwaylab/runway/README.md

 ## Contributing 🤝

-See the [contributing documentation](CONTRIBUTING.md) to learn more.
+See the [contributing documentation](CONTRIBUTING.md) to learn more about how you can contribute or develop runway.